 - Are the company's funds supplied primarily by owners or by creditors?

 - Is the company profitable?
-Is it making good use of its assets?

 - What are the company's prospects for future earnings?

-Many of the input data items for these metrics come from the income statement.
-For a complete coverage of financial metrics, and of the interrelationships between income statement and balance sheet, and other financial statements, see the Solution Matrix Ltd. spreadsheet-based tool, Financial Metrics Pro.
+For complete coverage of financial metrics, and of the interrelationships between Income statement, Balance sheet, and other financial statements, see the Excel-based ebook and template system, Financial Metrics Pro.